 Electric blankets (or ‘heating pads’) can offer true comfort and are a mainstream modern convenience.
 However, because they are designed to create heat from electricity, they are prone to issues that can cause an injury or a fire.
-We provide tips here for buying, using, and inspecting your electric blanket to keep you or a loved one comfortable and safe.
+Ting has identified many defective blankets, so we’ve provided tips here for buying, using, and inspecting your electric blanket to keep you or a loved one comfortable and safe.

 Faulty electric blankets can present a serious safety issue

 An electric blanket that is damaged or not used properly can easily become an ignition source for a fire.
 Ting regularly sees and identifies faulty electric blankets.
 Hazards found in faulty heating pads/blankets are not insignificant; upon inspection, the arcing activity is normally due either to poor component quality (even in newer blankets) or to general wear and age.

 I was alerted by [Ting] that I had a problem.
 Since I have had an electrical house fire about 20 years ago.
 I wanted to find out what the problem was.
 I called.
 [Ting] indicated there was a spike from 10:30pm to 12am nighty.
 I knew what this was.
 A heating pad on a smart plug to come on and off at those time.
 I can not thank you enough for all the help and the concern you seemed to show.
 Since having a house fire in the past I can not tell you I’m so happy to know someone is watching out for me.
 I would recommend this to everyone.
 Thank you.Connie, in Missouri

 To remain as safe as possible, keep these tips in mind if you or someone you care for regularly uses an electric blanket:

 - Do your research – seek out legitimate online reviews by reputable outfits.

 - Only purchase electric blankets certified by nationally recognized testing agencies such as UL (Underwriters Laboratories).